bonny/gardener/README.md

 - > one employed to care for the gardens or grounds of a home, business concern, or other property
   > -- https://www.merriam-webster.com/dictionary/gardener
 - Cleanup the mess.
+- Cleans up dirty WordPress admin and frontend.
+It's your WordPress Gardener.
+- The admin/code is cleaner on the other side.
+- Removes annoyances.